kevinlinvxd/kevinlinvxd/README.md

 - 👋 Hi, I’m Kevin!
--  I’m currently interested in Embedded Systems Programming and CI/CD.
+-  I’m currently interested in Embedded Systems Programming and CI/CD Dev Ops Engineering.
--  I'm currently looking for an computer/software engineering internship for Summer of 2022.
+-  I'm currently looking for a Software Engineering internship for Summer of 2022.
 -  How to reach me: kevinlin.vxd@gmail.com

 <!---